Software Architecture

 Class Schedule

-Tutorials: We’ll work on the assignment based on the preceding week’s lecture, so bring your laptop!
-Tutorials start Oct 19 (!).
+Tutorials: We’ll work on the assignments based on the preceding week’s lecture, so bring your laptop!
+Tutorials start Mar 25.

 Note: Materials will be in English, the lectures/tutorials will be taught in German; the written exam will be German (you may answer in English).